-Nursing staff throughout the GBMC HealthCare system (main hospital, GBMC Health Partners, Gilchrist or home-based/in-the-field) are invited to apply or nominate a colleague for any of the seven awards noted by clicking the associated links.
+Nursing staff throughout the GBMC HealthCare system (main hospital, GBMC Health Partners, Gilchrist or home-based/in-the-field) are invited to apply or nominate a colleague for any of the awards noted by clicking the associated links.
 Non-nursing staff members throughout the organization are encouraged to submit nominations to recognize a nursing colleague as well.

 - Personal reputation as an outstanding member of the GBMC HealthCare clinical team

 - Has been instrumental in the enhancement of GBMC's reputation